1kc/razer-macos/README.md

 * Razer Blade Advanced 2018

-Please feel free to open a pull request to add new devices.
+Please feel free to open pull requests for new devices you have tested.

+## Roadmap

+* Add speed control for light effects
+* Add brightness control for mouse and keyboard

 ## FAQ